Vox AC30: Burndept chassis numbers

-Westrex did not stamp its chassis.
-Nor for that matter did Burnham Engineering (based in Dartford), which did a large proportion of the metalworking required by JMI from 1957 through to the winter of 1961 (the last of the AC30/4s).
-The chassis that Burnham made were populated with components, however, at 115 Dartford Road.
+Westrex, in contrast, checked its solder joints, marking them with red dye to indicate that they had indeed been checked.
+Westrex-made chassis were not numbered though.
+Nor for that matter were those produced by Burnham Engineering (based in Dartford), which supplied a large proportion of the metalworking required by JMI from 1957 through to the winter of 1961 (the last of the AC30/4s).
+The chassis made by Burnham were populated with components, however, at 115 Dartford Road.

-From around chassis number 3000 in 1964, chassis were given colour codes to indicate voicing (Treble, Bass, Top Boost) - see this page.
+From around chassis number 3000 in 1964, colours were brushed on to indicate voicing (Treble, Bass, Top Boost) - see this page.

 In late 1966 or early 1967, the position of the chassis number was changed again - to the left hand side of the preamp chassis above the speaker terminal block, as in AC50s and AC100s.